aws-samples/eks-workshop-v2/website/docs/networking/securitygroupsperpod/app-setup.md

 ### 3. Create Secret for RDS

 Before deploying our two pods we need to provide them with the RDS endpoint and password.
-We will create a kubernetes secret.
+We will create aKubernetessecret.

 ```bash
 $ kubectl create secret generic rds \